-CHARLESTON, W.Va. — It’s nearing time for West Virginia newspapers to file the Statement of Ownership form with the US Post Office and the Affidavit of Circulation form with the WV Secretary of State office for the coming fiscal year.
+CHARLESTON, W.Va. — By Friday, West Virginia newspapers should have their Affidavit of Circulation form filed with the WV Secretary of State office for the coming fiscal year.

 The WV Secretary of State’s Affidavit of Circulation is attached.
 It is due Nov.
 1. 2021.
 Note: The WVSOS form – Newspaper Affidavit – does update each year.
 The WV Secretary of State’s Office has already updated the Newspaper Affidavit of Circulation.
 We thank SOS Mac Warner and Communications Director Mike Queen.
 The form is attached.